WordPress/gutenberg/docs/block-api.md

 To control the priority with which a transform is applied, define a `priority` numeric property on your transform object, where a lower value will take precedence over higher values.
 This behaves much like a [WordPress hook](https://codex.wordpress.org/Plugin_API#Hook_to_WordPress).
 Like hooks, the default priority is `10` when not otherwise set.

-A file can be dropped into the editor and transformed into a (specific) file block.
+A file can be dropped into the editor and converted into a block with a matching transform.

 {% codetabs %}
 {% ES5 %}